Bolkun/cmo/README.md

 ### Angular and Firebase Versions

 AngularFire does not strictly adhere to Angular's versioning, as Firebase introduces breaking changes throughout the year.
 However, AngularFire aims to maintain compatibility with both Firebase and Angular for as long as possible.
-Below is a compatibility matrix:
+Below is a compatibility matrix, which was taken from [angularfire](https://github.com/angular/angularfire) README.md file:

 | Angular | Firebase | AngularFire  |
 | ------- | -------- | ------------ |